-These Miniature Cacti Are About to Become Every Home Gardener's Dream
+These Miniature Cacti Are About to Become Every Home Gardener's Favorite New Plant

 But it wasn't a lack of space that inspired these North Carolina-based makers to experiment with growing hard-to-kill (dare we say, impossible-to-kill) plants.
 "We started Tierra Sol Studio because we weren't able to keep plants alive," Seana tells us.
 "We wanted plants in our house, but we both had zero success keeping plants alive.
 We were the worst plant killers!"